Spectral Alignment in Forward-Backward Representations via Temporal Abstraction: Related Works

-Temporal abstraction has been extensively studied through the framework of semi-Markov decision processes and options \citep{sutton1999between}.
-A simple and widely used instance of temporal abstraction is action repetition (or frame skipping), in which actions are repeated for multiple environment steps.
-This technique has been employed in Atari benchmarks \citep{mnih2015humanlevel} and shown to substantially affect learning performance \citep{machado2018revisiting, biedenkapp2021temporl}.
-From an operator perspective, action repetition replaces the one-step transition matrix $P$ with its $k$-step counterpart $P^{(k)}$, effectively smoothing the transition dynamics.
-Existing work typically motivates this practice in terms of computational efficiency or exploration, but does not analyze its implications for the spectral structure or low-rank approximations of predictive representations, such as the SR under function approximation.
+Temporal abstraction has been widely studied through semi-Markov decision processes and options \citep{sutton1999between}.
+A simple instance is action repetition (frame skipping), used in Atari benchmarks \citep{mnih2015humanlevel} and known to significantly affect learning \citep{machado2018revisiting, biedenkapp2021temporl}.
+From an operator perspective, repeating actions replaces the one-step transition matrix with its $k$-step counterpart, smoothing the dynamics.
+Existing work primarily motivates this via efficiency or exploration, without examining its impact on spectral structure or low-rank predictive representations such as the SR.

-While the relationship between multi-step transitions and the spectral properties of the SR \citep{dayan1993improvinggeneralization} is mathematically established \citep{machado2017EigenoptionDT, machado2017Alaplacian, dubail2025shift}, and the effectiveness of FB in reinforcement learning has been demonstrated \citep{touati2021learningone, touati2022doeszeroshot}, the interplay between these two remains unexplored.
-Specifically, we move beyond viewing temporal abstraction methods, such as action repetition, as an exploration heuristic \citep{lakshminarayanan2017dynamicaction}.
-Instead, we characterize temporal abstraction as a spectral alignment tool that bridges the gap between high-rank continuous dynamics and the low-rank inductive bias of FB representations.
+Although the connection between multi-step transitions and SR spectra is established \citep{dayan1993improvinggeneralization, machado2017EigenoptionDT, machado2017Alaplacian, dubail2025shift}, and FB methods are empirically successful \citep{touati2021learningone, touati2023doeszeroshotrl}, their interaction remains underexplored.
+We reinterpret temporal abstraction not as an exploration heuristic \citep{lakshminarayanan2017dynamicaction}, but as a spectral alignment mechanism that bridges high-rank dynamics and the low-rank inductive bias of FB representations.